Pushouts of affine algebraic sets: Abstract

-{\narrower \textsc{Abstract.} We study the existence of pushouts in the category of algebraic sets over an infinite field.
-This problem can be reduced to asking whether being finitely generated algebra over a field, or a Noetherian ring in general, transfers in a pullback.
-We show that this problem can be fully solved up to transfer of this property in taking intersection.
-In addition, we also discuss examples of intersections of Noetherian rings, examples of pushouts of algebraic sets and their local properties. }
+We study the problem of existence of pushouts in the category of algebraic sets over an infinite field.
+This problem can be reduced to asking whether the property of being a finitely generated algebra over a field, or a Noetherian ring in general, is preserved under taking pullbacks.
+We show that this problem can be fully solved in terms of preservation of this property under taking intersections.
+In addition, we also discuss specific cases of pushouts of algebraic sets and intersections of Noetherian rings.